cburkhardt27/password-manager-cs-370/README.md

 ```bash
 npm install
 ```
-_If necessary, install Node.js on your computer_
+_If necessary, install Node.js on your computer.
+Refer to: https://nodejs.org/en_
 ### Package the Application Pages and Main Process
 ```bash
 npm run pack:r